GautamBatta73/SidGautam/Versions/Prog_Language/readme.md

 <a href="#downloadBtn">Skip to Download Buttton</a><br>

-Currently, it only runs in Windows.<br>
+Currently, it only runs in Windows and Linux.<br>
-- sgc.exe is the Compiler
+- sgc is the Compiler
-- sg.exe is the Executor
+- sg is the Executor

 ### How To Run:
 1. Write a .sidg source code file, or use a test file.
-2. Open the terminal/command prompt and type "{Path to sgc.exe} {Path to .sidg file}".
+2. Open the terminal/command prompt and type "{Path to sgc executable} {Path to .sidg file}".
 3. A compiled .sidgc file will be created.
-4. Open the terminal/command prompt and type "{Path to sg.exe} {Path to .sidgc file}".
+4. Open the terminal/command prompt and type "{Path to sg executable} {Path to .sidgc file}".
 5. Unless you get an error, it should execute the script's code.

 ### Basic Tips: